mobalyticshq/qa-automated-tests/README.md

    git clone https://github.com/mobalyticshq/qa-automated-tests.git
    ```

-   > After the repository has been cloned successfully, you will see a new folder created and a **done** status message in the terminal process.
+   > After the repository has been cloned successfully, you will see a new folder created and **done** status messages in the terminal process.
    ![alt text](src/images/clone-code-success.png)

 3. **Move Repository Content**